Learning to Evolve: Bayesian-Guided Continual Knowledge Graph Embedding: Introduction

-As illustrated in Figure.1, CKGs differ from temporal KGs\cite{zhang2025integrating}\cite{wang2023survey}, whose time‑stamped relations explicitly model temporal dependencies.
-CKGs instead focus on structural increments, such as newly emerging entities or relations\cite{cui2023lifelong}.
-We observe that, because a CKG lacks explicit temporal semantics, its evolution naturally aligns with the sequential update mechanism of the Bayesian framework.
-According to Bayes’ rule\cite{lee2024learning}\cite{bonnet2025bayesian}, we treat the posterior distribution of snapshot $t$ as the prior for snapshot $t+1$, thereby accumulating knowledge in a principled manner.
-This sequential update is order‑insensitive, effectively resists forgetting during evolution, and—through uncertainty quantification\cite{ahn2019uncertainty} (e.g., probabilistic weight distributions)—balances learning and forgetting, avoids catastrophic memory, retains critical knowledge, and gradually discards obsolete information.
+As shown in Figure \ref{fig1}, CKGs differ from temporal KGs\cite{wang2023survey,ding2025halo}.
+While the latter model explicitly models temporal dependencies through timestamp relationships, CKGs focus on incremental updates to the graph structure itself, such as the emergence of new entities or relationships over time\cite{cui2023lifelong}.
+We keenly observe that due to the lack of direct temporal semantics in persistent knowledge graphs, their evolution is perfectly aligned with the sequential update mechanism of the Bayesian framework.
+This addresses the shortcomings of existing methods in actively guiding knowledge evolution.
+Following the Bayesian principle \cite{lee2024learning,bonnet2025bayesian}, we use the posterior distribution of the KG at snapshot $t$ as the prior for snapshot $t+1$, thereby gradually accumulating knowledge in a principled manner.
+This sequential update mechanism is insensitive to the order of knowledge and can effectively resist the forgetting of previous knowledge during the process of knowledge evolution.
+At the same time, it balances learning and forgetting through uncertainty quantification\cite{ahn2019uncertainty} (such as the probability distribution of weights), avoids catastrophic memory problems, and ensures that key knowledge is retained while outdated information is gradually released.